 The Club operates a specific non-discriminatory ticketing policy for supporters with disabilities and will ensure that the scheme does not differentiate between all the different disability groups.

-- Receipt of the Standard or Advance rate of the Personal Independence Payment (PIP), (daily living or mobility component).
+- Receipt of the Standard or Enhanced rate of the Personal Independence Payment (PIP), (daily living or mobility component).

 - Receipt of the middle or higher rate of the Disability Living Allowance (mobility or care component).